Run PDFCreator as a Windows Service with AlwaysUp

 PDFCreator Options: Auto save

 Please be sure to review all the settings particular to your situation and eliminate other potential interruptions!
-Click on the Save button when you are done.
+Click the Save button when you are done.

 4. Start AlwaysUp.